Error-331/code_tests/docs/bible/links.md

 Amazing Grace - November 26 (It is grace and grace alone that saves a sinner from wrath; Repentance and faith are the means by which we partake of the grace of God);

 This Issue of Tragedies - November 27 (repent or you will perish);

+Check Your Parachute - November 28 (If there's no evidence of salvation, we need to get on our knees and plead with God to help us to make our calling and election sure; Psalm 51);